-Plan how to configure the global address book and additional address books
+Plan for the global address book and other address books

 This topic describes the considerations and decisions that you must make during the planning process, before you set up and configure the global address book and any additional address books in Microsoft Dynamics 365 for Finance and Operations.
 Some of the decisions will require that you confirm the decisions that have been made for other areas of the product, such as the organization hierarchy.

 Before you begin to work with the global address book, you must determine the default values for it.
 These default values are then used for any additional address books that you create.

 - What sequence should names be displayed in for party records of the Person type?
 For example, one sequence is last name, middle name, first name.

 - Should party records be deleted from the address book when the role record is deleted?
 For example, if a customer record is deleted, should the party record also be deleted?

 - When a new record is created, should users be notified if a duplicate record is found in the global address book?

 - Should the Data Universal Numbering System (DUNS) number be included in a party record’s information?

 - If the DUNS number is included in a party record, should the uniqueness of the number be checked?